ajeetrai266/TERRAFORM-K8S-wordpress/README.md

 # TERRAFORM-K8S-wordpress
-This Repository used to deploy a WordPress site and a MySQL database in K8s Cluster (Minikube).
+This Repository used to deploy a WordPress site and a MySQL database in K8s Cluster (Minikube),\
+using *Terraform*

 **WordPress**, it is the simplest, most popular way to create your own website or blog.\
 **MySQL**, free and open source widely used relational database management system (RDBMS).\